Ultrahigh-energy Gamma Rays and Gravitational Waves from Primordial Exotic Stellar Bubbles: Concluding remarks

-{\it Concluding remarks --} To conclude, we propose the hypothetical possibility of stellar bubbles, which are star-like objects in the sky with exotic features.
+To conclude, we propose the hypothetical possibility of stellar bubbles, which are star-like objects in the sky with exotic features.
 We focus on a specific class of exotic stellar bubbles filled by lognormal distributed PBHs and analyze their signatures through both the EM and GW observational windows.
 For the EM channel, a bubble dominated by light PBHs can yield detectable gamma-ray spectra via Hawking radiation.
-The peak mass $M_\text{pk} \sim 10^{15}$g and bubble mass $M_{\mathrm{bub}} \sim 10^{32}$g can be related to the $10-100$ GeV detection band of Fermi LAT (Fig.~\ref{fig:radiation}).
-Impressively, this scenario can make a decent fit to the ultrahigh-energy gamma-ray events discovered by LHAASO and hence hint to the existence of PBH stellar bubbles with the present peak mass $\tilde{M}_p \sim 10^{10} \mathrm{g}$ (the left panel of Fig.~\ref{fig:LHAASO}).
-For the GWs channel, we find that massive PBH binaries with $M_\text{pk} \sim 10^{34} - 10^{38}$ g and $M_{\mathrm{bub}} \sim 10^{45} - 10^{48}$g can produce detectable GWs within in the frequency band of LISA and BBO (the middle panel of Fig.~\ref{fig:LHAASO}).
+The peak mass $M_\text{pk} \sim 10^{15}$g and bubble mass $M_{\mathrm{bub}} \sim 10^{32}$g can be related to the $10-100~$GeV detection band of Fermi LAT (Fig.~\ref{fig:radiation3} and Fig.~\ref{fig:radiation4}).
+Impressively, this scenario can make a decent fit to the ultrahigh-energy gamma-ray events discovered by LHAASO and hence hint to the existence of PBH stellar bubbles with the present peak mass $\tilde{M}_\text{pk} \sim 10^{10} \mathrm{g}$ (see Fig.~\ref{fig:LHAASO1}).
+For the GWs channel, we find that massive PBH binaries with $M_\text{pk} \sim 10^{34} - 10^{38}$ g and $M_{\mathrm{bub}} \sim 10^{45} - 10^{48}$g can produce detectable GWs within in the frequency band of LISA and BBO (see Fig.~\ref{fig:LHAASO2}).

-We comment that, although EM and GW signals from PBH bubbles can hardly be overlapped in the parameter space, these two channels are complementary for light and heavy bubbles.
-The search for light PBH bubbles can be promising by observing a number of gamma-ray sources whose spectra follow Hawking spectra and their fluxes along the line-of-sight fitting to the light curves of PBH bubbles as displayed in Fig.~\ref{fig:radiation}.
+We comment that, EM and GW signals are complementary for light and heavy bubbles.
+The search for light PBH bubbles can be promising by observing amount of gamma-ray sources whose spectra follow Hawking spectra.
 For heavy bubbles, they can be more accessible by the GW astronomy.
-These combined limits can further impose the constraint upon the mass function of the PBHs, and thus can shed light on the PBHs formation in the Universe.
-Accordingly, if such PBH stellar bubbles were observed, it can serve as a novel window to probe the very early Universe.
+These combined limits can further constrains the mass function of the PBHs, and thus infer the PBHs formation in the Universe.
+Accordingly, if such PBH stellar bubbles were observed, it serves as a novel window to probe the very early Universe.